MichaelABroadcom/docs-site/docs/contribute/contributing-to-doc.md

 In addition to being familiar with the Zowe community and how we work together, you will need to sign the CNCF Contributor License Agreement.
 The Contributor License Agreement defines the terms under which you contribute to Zowe documentation.
 Contributions to Zowe documentation are reviewed before being committed to the repository.
 Committing changes to the Zowe repository requires additional access rights.
 See https://github.com/zowe/community/blob/master/COMMITTERS.md.
 Also see Participating in Zowe Documentation for more details about roles and permissions.

 ## Getting Started Checklist
-If you are ready to get started contributing to thhe Zowe Documentation repository:
+If you are ready to get started contributing to the Zowe Documentation repository:
 * Verify that you are familiar with the concepts in [Before You Get Started<a name="start"></a>](#before-you-get-started).
 * Familiarize yourself with the [Zowe documentation repository](#the-zowe-documentation-repository)
 * Verify that you can open a [pull request and review changes](#sending-a-github-pull-request)